United States v. Throckmorton: Australian courts

 The Federal Court of Australia's South Australia district described Throckmorton as "still regarded in the United States as the leading authority" on the fraud issue in 1992, when it considered in Monroe Schneider Associates v No. 1 Raberem Pty.
 Ltd. the claim by an appellant that the appellee had actively suborned perjury from a witness at trial.
-While the court cited Black's distinction in Hazel-Atlas of the involvement of officers of the court in the fraud as a reason to consider the allegation, it found the evidence insufficient to merit setting aside the original judgement.
+While the court cited Black's distinction in Hazel-Atlas of the involvement of officers of the court in the fraud as a reason to consider the allegation, it found the evidence insufficient to merit setting aside the original judgment.

 In a 2003 case, Modric v Srisawat, the District Court of Queensland considered an allegation by one driver whose vehicle had been damaged in an accident several years earlier that the alleged driver of the other vehicle and her husband had perjured themselves at trial when they claimed she had not been the driver involved in the accident.
-He sought to set aside the original judgement in favor of her and her insurer on grounds of fraud.
+He sought to set aside the original judgment in favor of her and her insurer on grounds of fraud.
 Judge Alan Wilson held for the defendants that while the evidence of the alleged perjury could not have been uncovered through due diligence at trial, the plaintiff's own account of the accident was not credible enough to make it unambiguous that the defendant was the other driver.
 In support, he cited Throckmorton and quoted the same passage from Tovey v Young, as well as Hazel-Atlas.